-Note 1: The method of investment is divided into the following four categorie
+Note 1: The method of investment is divided into the following four categories:

-The method of myestment is divided into the following four categories: (1) Remittance from third-region companies to invest in Mainland China.
-(2) Through the establishment of third-region companies then investing in Mainland China.
-(3) Through transferring the investment to third-region existing companies then investing in Mainland China.
-(4) Other methods: EX: delegated investments.

-(4) Other menods: E.X. decigated investments.
-(5) Other menods: E.X. decigated investments.
-(6) There is no investment income (loss) was recognized base on: (1) There is no investment income for the preparatory case.
-(2) Investment gains and losses were based on three basis: a.
-The financial statements audited by an international accounting firm that has a cooperative relationship with accounting firms of the Republic of China. b.
-The financial statements audited by the auditors of the parent company. c.
-Others: the financial statements audited by the auditors of the local accounting firm, and the working papers were reviewed by the auditors of the parent company.
-Note 3: The transactions within the Group were eliminated in the consolidated financial statements
+- (1) Remittance from third-region companies to invest in Mainland China. - (2) Through the establishment of third-region companies then investing in Mainland China. - (3) Through transferring the investment to third-region existing companies then investing in Mainland China. - (4) Other methods: EX: delegated investments. - Note 2: Amount of investment income (loss) was recognized base on: - (1) There is no investment income for the preparatory case. - (2) Investment gains and losses were based on three basic: - a.
+The financial statements audited by an international accounting firm that has a cooperative relationship with accounting firms of the Republic of China - b.
+The financial statements audited by the auditors of the parent company. - c.
+Others: the financial statements audited by the auditors of the local accounting firm, and the working papers were reviewed by the auditors of the parent company - Note 3: The transactions within the Group were eliminated in the consolidated financial statements.